Countly/countly-sdk-documentation/android/current.md

 </code></pre>
 <p>
-  <span style="font-weight:400">This parameter effectively disables any UI interactions and <code>Activity</code></span><span style="font-weight:400">&nbsp;instantiation from the Countly SDK.
-To enable the custom processing of push notifications, you may either register your own <code>WakefulBroadcastReceiver</code></span><span style="font-weight:400">&nbsp;or use&nbsp;</span><a href="http://resources.count.ly/v1.0/docs/countly-sdk-for-android#section-integrating-push-notifications-into-android-application"><span style="font-weight:400">our example with the broadcast action</span></a><span style="font-weight:400">.
+  <span style="font-weight: 400;">This parameter effectively disables any UI interactions and <code>Activity</code></span><span style="font-weight: 400;">&nbsp;instantiation from the Countly SDK.
+To enable the custom processing of push notifications, you may either register your own <code>WakefulBroadcastReceiver</code></span><span style="font-weight: 400;">&nbsp;or use&nbsp;</span><a href="http://resources.count.ly/v1.0/docs/countly-sdk-for-android#section-integrating-push-notifications-into-android-application"><span style="font-weight: 400;">our example with the broadcast action</span></a><span style="font-weight: 400;">.
 Once you have switched off the default push notification UI, please make sure to call <code>CountlyMessaging.recordMessageOpen(id)</code></span>whenever
-  a push notification is delivered to your device, and&nbsp;<code>CountlyMessaging.recordMessageAction(id, index)</code><span style="font-weight:400">, </span><span style="font-weight:400">whenever a user positively reacts to your notification. <code>id</code></span><span style="font-weight:400">&nbsp;is a message ID string you may receive from&nbsp;the <code>c.i</code></span><span style="font-weight:400">&nbsp;key of the push notification payload. <code>index</code></span><span style="font-weight:400">&nbsp;is optional and used to identify the type of action as follows: 0 for the tap on the notification in drawer, 1 for tap on first button of rich push, 2 for tap on the second button if there is any.</span>
+  a push notification is delivered to your device, and&nbsp;<code>CountlyMessaging.recordMessageAction(id, index)</code><span style="font-weight: 400;">, </span><span style="font-weight: 400;">whenever a user positively reacts to your notification. <code>id</code></span><span style="font-weight: 400;">&nbsp;is a message ID string you may receive from&nbsp;the <code>c.i</code></span><span style="font-weight: 400;">&nbsp;key of the push notification payload. <code>index</code></span><span style="font-weight: 400;">&nbsp;is optional and used to identify the type of action as follows: 0 for the tap on the notification in drawer, 1 for tap on first button of rich push, 2 for tap on the second button if there is any.</span>
 </p>
 <h3>Handling button or push clicks</h3>
 <p>
-  <span style="font-weight:400">When receiving a push notification, the user may click the notification directly or they may click the button.
+  <span style="font-weight: 400;">When receiving a push notification, the user may click the notification directly or they may click the button.
 When a user clicks anywhere on the push notification, an intent is launched to open the provided link.
 This may be a web page URL or a deep link.
 If you have configured your app, so that opening this intent will open an activity of your app, it should be possible to track which button was pressed.</span>
 </p>
 <p>
-  <span style="font-weight:400">There is also the option to add additional metadata to those intents.
+  <span style="font-weight: 400;">There is also the option to add additional metadata to those intents.
 The included meta information contains data, such as which button was pressed, which link was given in the notification, the title, and the message of the notification.</span>
 </p>
 <p>
-  <span style="font-weight:400">This functionality is disabled by default, and the additional metadata might be added as extras to the intent.</span>
+  <span style="font-weight: 400;">This functionality is disabled by default, and the additional metadata might be added as extras to the intent.</span>
 </p>
 <p>
-  <span style="font-weight:400">In order to enable this functionality, you will need to call the following function before initializing Countly messaging:</span>
+  <span style="font-weight: 400;">In order to enable this functionality, you will need to call the following function before initializing Countly messaging:</span>
 </p>
 <pre><code class="java">Countly.sharedInstance().setPushIntentAddMetadata(true);</code></pre>
 <p>
-  <span style="font-weight:400">To access those extras from the intent, you should use these names:</span>
+  <span style="font-weight: 400;">To access those extras from the intent, you should use these names:</span>
 </p>
 <pre><code class="java">ProxyActivity.intentExtraButtonLink
 ProxyActivity.intentExtraMessageText
 ProxyActivity.intentExtraMessageTitle
 ProxyActivity.intentExtraWhichButton</code></pre>
 <p>
-  <span style="font-weight:400">To read the extra from the intent, you would use something similar to this:</span>
+  <span style="font-weight: 400;">To read the extra from the intent, you would use something similar to this:</span>
 </p>
 <pre><code class="java">String buttonUrl = intent.getStringExtra(ProxyActivity.intentExtraButtonLink);</code></pre>
 <h1>Application Performance Monitoring</h1>